-It is possible that you need more than one Nutanix Acropolis connector configuration to access the correct container for each purpose.
-Further, it is important to publish each layered image to a container convenient to the systems you are provisioning with the published image.
+You need more than one Nutanix Acropolis connector configuration to access the correct container for each purpose.
+Furthermore, it is important to publish each layered image to a container that is conveniently accessible to the systems you are provisioning with the published image.
 For more about connectors and connector configurations, see Connector configurations.

 When using Nutanix connectors, App Layering requires direct NFS access to the hosts to work correctly.
 In older versions of Nutanix AHV (5.6 and 5.7), this direct NFS access to hosts was not allowed if a Prism Element host or cluster was registered with Prism Central.
 Make sure that your Nutanix setup allows this access.
 For details about this issue on various Nutanix versions, see Adding layer versions with Nutanix fails with error: Failed to execute the script

 When configuring the Nutanix connector be sure to enter the URL for the Prism Elements console.

 If Prism Central is used in the connector configuration, you receive the error, “internal error 500.”

 Make sure that the appliance is added to your Nutanix allow list so that it can access the appropriate storage containers, as needed.
 This can be accomplished through configuring the file system and container-level allow list settings.
 For details about adding an allow list with Nutanix, see the Nutanix documentation.

 The Nutanix connector configuration lets you define the credentials and container to use for a new configuration.

 The fields are case-sensitive.
 Any values that you enter manually must match the case of the object at Nutanix, or else the validation fails.

 - Connector Configuration Name: A useful name to help identify this connector configuration.